ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 -----------------------------------------------------

 We describe here the complete crop and irrigation parameterizations that appear in CLM5.0.
-Corresponding information for CLM4.5 appeared on the CLM4.5 web site in a pdf document independent of the CLM4.5 Technical Note (:ref:`Oleson et al. 2013 <Olesonetal2013>`).
+Corresponding information for CLM4.5 appeared in the CLM4.5 Technical Note (:ref:`Oleson et al. 2013 <Olesonetal2013>`).

-CLM5.0 includes the following updates to the CROP option, where CROP refers to the interactive crop management model and is included by default with the BGC configuration:
+CLM5.0 includes the following new updates to the CROP option, where CROP refers to the interactive crop management model and is included as an option with the BGC configuration:

 - New crop functional types